factoriocenter/factorio-admin-command-center/README.md

 2. Download the latest `.zip` file
 3. Move the `.zip` to your Factorio `mods` folder — no need to extract!

-> Tip: You can also rename the `.zip` to match the format `factorio-admin-command-center_1.0.2.zip` if needed.
+> Tip: Rename the `.zip` to match the format `factorio-admin-command-center_2.0.0.zip` if needed

 ### 🛠️ Manual Installation (Advanced)

 1. Clone or download this repository as a `.zip`
-2. Extract it and rename the folder to `factorio-admin-command-center`
+2. Extract and rename the folder to `factorio-admin-command-center`
 3. Move the folder to your mods directory:

    - **Windows:** `%APPDATA%\Factorio\mods`